|

 the database to reduce its volume (it will generally be brought down to

-around 10%), the data contained is encrypted to make it indecipherable
+around 10% of its original size), the data contained is encrypted to make it indecipherable

 "zip-archive" is automatically transmitted as an email